Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-See how the IoT Chain works, what you can use it for and why this is dubbed one of the most promising coins for 2018.
+See how the IoT Chain works, what you can use it for and where to buy and sell it.

 ITC is the name of the cryptocurrency token that stands for the Internet of Things (IoT) Chain.
 Created by a startup in Singapore, ITC was created specifically to solve the serious safety problems of the present-day IoT.
 The creators of IoT Chain are looking to develop an operating system, using blockchain technology, that can allow for safe communication between devices on the Internet of Things.